haseeb-heaven/gemini-interpreter/README.md

 This application uses the Bard API to interact with bard and refine the results for coding purposes.
 All data that is generated is stored in the following directories:
 - `response`: This directory contains all the responses from bard.
 - `codes`: This directory contains all the code generated from bard.
-- `upload_data`: This directory contains all the data that is uploaded to bard.
+- `uploads`: This directory contains all the data that is uploaded to bard.

 ## Features
 Some of the features of AutoBard-Coder include: